 Technology

-With the elegant photo kiosk made of Swiss oak, our customers have an additional channel for procuring photos.
-In this article, we shed light on why a software company manufactures a wooden stand and how we implemented the requirements for our photo booth.
+With the elegant photo kiosk made of Swiss oak wood, our customers have an additional option for procuring photos.
+In this article, we explain why a software company manufactures a wooden stand and how we implemented the requirements for our photo column.

-We took inspiration for the self-service photo kiosk from photo vending machines: employees should be able to take photos on site without their own devices and without prior knowledge.
-However, instead of printing the photos, we would feed them directly into the digital photo workflow of Photo Collect.
-In addition to ease of use, we wanted uncomplicated installation, a high-quality camera, data transmission with 4G/5G/WLAN, and mains-independent operation.
+We took our inspiration for the self-service photo kiosk from photo booths: Employees should be able to take photos on site without their own equipment and without prior knowledge.
+Instead of printing the employee photos , we would feed them directly into Photo Collect 's digital photo workflow.
+In addition to ease of use, uncomplicated installation, a high-quality camera, data transmission with 4G/5G/Wifi and network-independent operation were important to us.

 We quickly found the solution for a reliable and high-quality device platform: we can use the good selfie camera of the iPad Pro and the flawless and fast touch interface for operation.
 A 5G connection and a stable operating system are included with the iPad Pro.
 However, the search for a suitable, high-quality and beautiful iPad stand was unsuccessful, which is why we decided to design and manufacture one ourselves.